ruchikamuddinagiri/memory-tiles/README.md

 ## Description

 Welcome to the Pokémon Memory Tiles Card Game!
 If you're a Pokémon enthusiast and up for a memory-challenging adventure, this game was tailor-made for you.
 Dive into a world of nostalgia and embark on a journey that puts your memory skills to the ultimate test.
 Powered by React, this game will keep you engaged for hours.

-Key Features:

-Memory Challenge: Flip over the cards, but be cautious not to click on the same card twice.
-Test your memory skills and attention to detail.

-Multiple Levels: The game offers multiple levels of increasing difficulty.
-Can you conquer them all and become a Pokémon Memory Master?

-Scoring System: Keep track of your progress with our scoring system.
-Strive to beat your previous best score and challenge your friends.

-Modal Progress: A sleek and user-friendly modal interface keeps you informed about your game progress.
-See how close you are to becoming a Pokémon Memory Champion.

 Are you ready to catch 'em all, one memory at a time?
 Let's embark on this thrilling Pokémon-themed memory card adventure together!

 ## Features

--   **Card Matching**: Flip over cards and don't click on the same card twice.
+-   **Card Matching**: Flip over cards and only click on the same card once.
 -   **Multiple Levels**: Progress through different levels with increasing difficulty.
--   **Scoring System**: Keep track of your current score and highest score.
+-   **Scoring System**: Keep track of your current and highest scores.
 -   **Modal Feedback**: Receive feedback through modals for game completion or loss.
 -   **Responsive Design**: Play the game on various devices with a responsive layout.
 ## Gameplay